 Land Acquisition in Malaysia: An Overview

-Persons interested in a land are often being caught unaware of their rights when theirs land are earmarked for acquisition.
+Persons interested in a land are often being caught unaware of their rights when their lands are being earmarked for acquisition.

 In this piece, we will try to simplify the relevant issues and the process of land acquisition for easier dissemination of information.

 Simply put, the government wants to acquire some lands, and the landowners, except in limited circumstances, cannot say no.

 The government can only invoke its power to compulsorily acquire a land for the following purposes:

 (i) for any public purpose;

 (ii) where it is need by any person or corporation for any purpose that is beneficial to economic development; or

 (iii) for the purpose of mining or for residential, agricultural, commercial, industrial or recreational purposes or any combination of such purposes.